Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 This course provides students with an opportunity to evaluate and refine language and communication skills related to their program of study.

-CUTR 1010 - Deaf Culture I: Knowing our Community
+CUTR 1010 - Deaf History, Language and Community

 This course introduces students to the unique aspects of Deaf culture and communities.
 Topics covered will include Deaf history and examine the distinct communication differences between hearing and Deaf people.

-This course will build on the knowledge and attitudes acquired in Deaf Culture I by exploring ways in which hearing people can engage with Deaf communities and how relationships can be respectfully built and maintained.
+This course will explore ways in which hearing people can engage with Deaf communities and how relationships can be respectfully built and maintained.

-The course is designed to provide learners with an opportunity to more deeply understand the Deaf experience through viewing ASL literature and Deaf art.
-The course will examine the perspectives on and attitudes towards deafness revealed in these works and presentations.
-In addition, through exposure to literature and art created by Deaf authors and artists it is intended to increase the learner’s understanding of the stories and experiences of Deaf people in North America.
+The course is designed to provide students with a deeper understand the Deaf experience through viewing ASL literature and Deaf art.
+The course will examine the perspectives on, and attitudes towards Deafness revealed in these works and presentations.
+In addition, through exposure to literature and art created by Deaf authors and artists, students will build understanding of the stories and experiences of Deaf people in North America.

 LANG 1010 - American Sign Language I - Foundation